This accessibility statement applies to www.newham.gov.uk.

 You can use our accessibility settings to change fonts sizes and colours on our accessibility settings page

-BSL Live: If you are a BSL user and would like support to access the information on this website you can use BSL Live provided by SignVideo.
+BSL Live: If you are a BSL user and would like support to access the information on the health and adult social care pages of this website, you can use BSL Live provided by SignVideo.

 Browsealoud: Our site has browsealoud functionality which adds speech and reading for people with dyslexia, low literacy, English as a second language, and those with mild visual impairments.
 You can use browsealoud at any time by clicking on the link at the top of any page on our site, next to the 'My Account' button, find out more on our 'Listen to our website' page.